Ahmed-Saeed-Abdullah-Alshanwany/ThreeJS-3D-Cube/README.md

 ## Project Demo
 ![3D Cube Demo](videos.gif)
-*(Note: Replace 'your-animation-name.gif' with the actual filename you uploaded)*

 ## Overview
 This project is an interactive 3D scene designed as a wall texture presentation for a 5-year-old's room.
 It demonstrates core computer graphics concepts such as **Texture Mapping**, **Illumination**, and **3D Transformations** using the **Three.js** library.